 - Send the POS?
 A command (A indicates the axis). - 10.
 If necessary, perform (p.
 27) a zero-point adjustment of the sensor. - 11.
 Send the SVA A 90 command to set the piezo voltage to 90 V. - 12.
 Resent SVR A 1 to slowly increase the piezo voltage until the external measuring device shows the nominal displacement of the positioner (upper travel range limit). - 13.
-Adjust the sensor gain potentiometer R143 on the main board (p.
-37) with the trimmer adjustment tool until the sensor shows the nominal displacement: - The voltmeter on the SENSOR MONITOR SMB socket shows +10 V. - or - The response to the POS?
-A command shows the upper travel range limit in $\mu$ m. - 14.
-If necessary, repeat the last steps until stable values are displayed on the measuring devices.
+Adjust the sensor gain potentiometer R2 on the E-801 sensor submodule (p.
+36) with the trimmer adjustment tool until the sensor shows the nominal displacement: - The voltmeter on the SENSOR MONITOR SMB socket shows +10 V.